-In MLA format, it is possible for a source to sit in a second, or larger container.
-A journal article sits in its first container, which is the journal itself, but it can sit in a larger container, such as a database.
+It is possible for a source to sit in a second or larger container.
+A journal article sits in its first container, which is the journal itself, but it can also sit in a larger container, such as a database.
 A song can sit in its first container, which is the album it's found on.
 Then it can sit in its next container, which could be Spotify or iTunes.

-It is important to include the second container because the content on one container can be different than another container’s.
+It is important to include the second container because the content on one container may differ from content from another container.

-MLA citing with two containers will be formatted like this:
+MLA citing with two containers should be formatted like this:

 In most cases, for the second container, only the title of the second container and the location is needed.
 Why?
-In order for readers to locate the source themselves, they'll most likely use the majority of the information found in the first part of the citation.
+For readers to locate the source themselves, they'll most likely use the majority of the information found in the first part of the citation.

 Sallis, James, et al. "Physical Education's Role in Public Health: Steps Forward and Backward Over 20 Years and Hope for the Future."
 Research Quarterly for Exercise and Sport, vol. 83, no. 2, Jun.
 2012, pp. 125-135.
 ProQuest, ezproxy.nypl.org/login?url=http://search.proquest.com/docview/1023317255?accountid=35635.

-Looking for an MLA formatter to help you with creating citations for containers?
-Remember, BibMe’s MLA cite generator creates citations for you quickly and easily!
+Remember, BibMe has an MLA works-cited generator that creates citations for you quickly and easily!

-In MLA citing, When there are other individuals, besides the author, who played a significant role in your research, include them in this section of the citation.
+In MLA citing, when there are other individuals (besides the author) who play a significant role in your research, include them in this section of the citation.
 Other contributors can also be added to help individuals locate the source themselves.
-In MLA format, you can add as many other contributors as you like.
+You can add as many other contributors as you like.